12 Ways to Celebrate St. Patrick's Day in Boston

 Try a St. Patrick's Day Feast at Rare

 Don’t get pinched this St. Patrick’s Day.
-Boston’s luxury shopping scene is ready and waiting to provide the perfect green outfit for a weekend of drinking and socializing.
+Boston’s luxury shopping scene is ready and waiting to provide the perfect green outfit for a weekend of revelry.
+At Copley Place, head to designer stores such as Gucci for brightly colored garments, Tommy Bahama's flamboyant patterns, or Versace's glam.
+Department stores like Neiman Marcus carry hundreds of brands available onsite for added variety and to find the best festive fits.

 Stroll Through Green Gardens at Tower Hill Botanic Garden